Chestnut45/theseus/ENGINE_INFO.md

     // sprite.Render(...) or something
 }

-// Iterate all objects with at least both a Hitbox2D and Transform2D for (auto&&[id, hitbox, transform] : scene.Each<Hitbox2D, Transform2D>())
+// Iterate all objects with both Hitbox2D and Transform2D components for (auto&&[id, hitbox, transform] : scene.Each<Hitbox2D, Transform2D>())
 {
     // ...